 Where are the ladies?: I’m not going to go through the first three episodes and count all the women that appeared(much less spoke) but come on.
 Star Wars is the ultimate white male fantasy but I thought we’d’ made progress with the latest trilogy.
 Help seems to be on the way in episode 4, Gina Carano will appear as a major character.

-Facial expressions: There are none, not from the title character at least.
-3 episodes in, the show is improving at showing the emotion of a man who can never remove his mask by religious decree.
-Fundamentally we need to see the reactions of characters especially our hero, it’s a huge weakness this show must continually deal with.
+Facial expressions: There are none, not from the title character, at least.
+Three episodes in, the show is improving at showing the emotion of a man who can never remove his mask by religious decree.
+Fundamentally, we need to see characters’ reactions, especially our hero; it’s a considerable weakness this show must continually deal with.

 Short run times: The Mandalorian‘s premiere clocked in at 32 minutes.
 The second episode was even shorter(around 27 minutes).
 Live-action non-comedies almost always run 40-50 minutes.
 If the show continues on this path, the first season will total at around 4 to 4.5 hours.
 Which is essentially two feature length films.

 Bottom Line: It’s a pretty standard show with enough Star Wars seasoning to make it fun.